clarinsi/kas-biterm/README.md

 # kas-biterm

-Tool for extracting bilingual term pairs from translation patterns ```Slovene term (eng.
-English translation)``` and similar.
-The tool actually consists of two modules: (1) a sequence labeler which annotates terms and abbreviations in various languages in running text and (2) a term linker which links the terms and abbreviations to Slovene terms.
+Tool for extracting bilingual term pairs from translation patterns e.g. ```Slovene term (eng.
+English translation)```.
+The tool consists of two modules: (1) a sequence labeler which annotates terms and abbreviations in various languages in running text and (2) a term linker which links the terms and abbreviations to Slovene terms.

 ## Running the sequence labeler

-To run the sequence labeler, the ```label.py``` script should be run, its arguments being the input file to be labeled and the model to be used for labeling.
+To run the sequence labeler, the ```label.py``` script should be run, its arguments being the input file to label and the model used for labeling.
 Below is a toy example of labeling the training file for the first pattern ```kas-biterm.body.ana.1.txt``` with the model trained on that same file.
-All information in ```kas-biterm.body.ana.1.txt``` is necessary, except for the gold annotations in the last row.
+All information in ```kas-biterm.body.ana.1.txt``` is necessary, except for the gold annotations in the last column.

 ```
 $ python label.py kas-biterm.body.ana.1.txt kas-biterm.body.ana.1.txt.model > kas-biterm.body.ana.1.txt.anno